 What kinds of changes happen to the skin during menopause?

-Menopause has very tangible physical effects on the body, including many that directly affect your skin and hair.
-While it’s true your skin naturally changes as you age, menopause can accelerate or even hijack that process, giving you new and different issues to contend with.
+Menopause has very tangible physical effects on the body, including many hair and skin conditions.
+While it’s true your skin naturally changes as you age, menopause can accelerate or even hijack that process, giving you new and different issues to contend with, like fungal infections.
 It’s important to understand these changes and why they may occur to better understand how you can adjust your hair and skincare routine to combat any issues.

 Most of the changes to your skin and hair during menopause relate to the reduction of estrogen.
 Here are some of the most common changes your skin may start to experience during menopause: